krnss/branch-name-generator/README.md

   Implements: #1234
   `
+- ⚙️ **NEW: Extension Settings Popup**
+  - Click the extension icon in Chrome's toolbar to open settings
+  - On/Off toggle to enable/disable the generator
+  - Customizable branch name structure using variables
+  - Real-time preview of your custom format
+  - Settings saved automatically to localStorage
 - 📋 Copy buttons with auto-feedback
 - 💾 Remembers last generated branch name using `localStorage`
 - ♻️ Regenerate and update at any time